Ben-Ramchandani/ray_tracer/README.md

 ==========

 A ray tracing program with diffuse and specular reflection.
-Uses triangles shperes and point lights.
+Uses triangles, shperes and point lights.
 Images are output in PNM binary format (P6).

 Useage